Refinery & Plant Safety

 API members are committed to protecting the health and safety of their workers and the community.
 To this end, the refining industry has made significant investments in programs, training, standards and practices, and equipment that have led to occupational and process safety performance improvements.
 These investments continue as part of the industry’s overall continuous improvement effort.

 API has developed and maintains more than 180 refining safety and operational standards and recommended practices under its American National Standards Institute (ANSI) accredited program.
 API and its member companies are committed to ensuring that all industry standards contain the latest science and technologies, they recognize proven industry practices and incorporate lessons-learned from past incidents and near misses.
 These standards have been incorporated by reference into Federal, State and International regulations.
 These resources are published and updated to reflect the latest science, technologies and enhanced practices and procedures.
+Click here to view a read only copy of those API documents incorporated by references.
+An account will have to be created to access, but once it is, all can be viewed.

 API member companies also comply with safety regulations.
 For example, the Occupational Safety and Health Administration (OSHA) Process Safety Management (PSM) is a comprehensive federal regulation developed as part of the Clean Air Act Amendments that required the Department of Labor and the Environmental Protection Association (EPA) to promulgate a safety standard to prevent accidental releases of chemicals that could pose a threat to employees.
 The petroleum industry is concerned that application of PSM to low-hazard petroleum operations, including onshore production and atmospheric storage tanks, would result in a significant regulatory burden to refineries and onshore producing facilities.